Joseph E. O'Connell: Horse racing

 O'Connell and Irish-born trainer Thomas J. Barry purchased a number of race horses from Ireland during the late 1950s.
 The pair purchased Cavan from Irish racehorse trainer Paddy Prendergast for an undisclosed sum.
 In the 1958 Belmont Stakes, Cavan upset 3-20 favorite Tim Tam to prevent the horse from winning the Triple Crown.
 In 1960, O'Connell and Barry returned to the Belmont with the British-bred, Irish-raised Celtic Ash.
 Celtic Ash came from last place to win the race by 5 1/2 lengths, giving O'Connell a perfect 2–0 record in the race.
 Due to an illness, O'Connell was forced to watch the race from St. Elizabeth's Hospital.

 On July 7, 1960, O'Connell died at St. Elizabeth's Hospital following a four-week illness.

 Personal life

 A native of Lowell, Massachusetts, O'Connell resided in Newton, Massachusetts during his adult life.
 He was the nephew of Cardinal William Henry O'Connell.

-O'Connell was previously married to Dorothy McGaffee, with whom he had one son and three daughters.
+On June 6, 1917, O'Connell married Mary McGaffee at a private chapel at the residence of Cardinal O'Connell.
+They had one son and three daughters.
 Their son, Joseph Jr, was married to Pat Hitchcock, an actress and the daughter of Alfred Hitchcock.
-He was survived by his widow Dorothy O'Connell (née Weilich), and their son Mark.
+Mary O'Connell died in 1950.
+On August 4, 1951, O'Connell married Dorothy Wielich at the lady chapel of St. Patrick's Cathedral in New York City.
+Jeremiah Francis Minihan of Boston performed the ceremony.
+They had one son.